How to Effectively Report Financials to Non-Profit Boards

 3. Know which reports are relevant to your board

 Not every nonprofit board wants or needs to see the same information.
-So instead of bombarding board members with unnecessary or irrelevant details, be selective about the data you choose to present.
+So, instead of bombarding board members with unnecessary or irrelevant details, be selective about the data you present.
+The KPIs discussed above are a great place to start.

-Summarizing income and expense amounts, for example (as opposed to presenting masses of day-to-day transactional details), will make it easier for your directors to stay focused on high-level strategic planning and thinking.
+Summarizing income and expense amounts (as opposed to presenting masses of day-to-day transactional details) will make it easier for your directors to stay focused on high-level strategic planning and thinking.

-Be prepared to follow up on your nonprofit board reporting
+4. Be prepared to follow up on your nonprofit board briefing

-Once you’ve reported your data, make sure you’re ready and able to address any follow-up questions by arming yourself with back-up details - like information related to specific program expenses.
+Once you’ve reported your data, make sure you’re ready to address any follow-up questions by arming yourself with backup details - like information related to specific program expenses.

-If you’re reviewing an externally restricted fund, for example, your board might want to know more about the expense restrictions in place, and whether your organization is spending funds in accordance with those constraints.
+For example, if you’re reviewing an externally restricted fund, your board might want to know more about the expense restrictions in place and whether your organization is spending funds in accordance with those constraints.

 At Enkel, we help dozens of nonprofits and charities manage their books so they can pull together the board reports they need when they need them.
 Find out how we can improve your processes for monthly and quarterly financial reporting.